Councillors

 If you wish to speak to any of the councillors, please contact the Parish Clerk

-Originally from Southport, having lived in Staveley for 15 years and Lakeside prior to that.
-Married to Judith, with one daughter Laura and son-in-law Paul.
+Originally from Southport, having lived in Staveley for over 20 years and Lakeside prior to that.
+Married to Judith, with one daughter Laura, son-in-law Paul and two grandchildren.
 Owners of the Millerbeck Light Railway which we enjoy sharing with visitors on an occasional basis throughout the year with the help of our willing volunteers.
-Now retired, Arnold has been a financial consultant for more than 30 years.
+Now retired, Arnold has been a financial consultant for nearly 40 years.

 Cllr Ann Newby